robwierzbowski/gulp-intermediate/recipes.md

   // Pull the files you need for Jekyll into the stream.
 Here we're only using
   // Gulp to compile HTML, and leaving CSS, JS, and images for other, faster
-  // gulp tasks.
+  // tasks.
 Gemfile is required because we're running `bundle exec`. return gulp.src([
     'app/**/*.{html,md,yml}',
     'Gemfile'
   ])

   // Pipe to intermediate.
-Set the outputDir to the directory we're writing
+Set the outputDir to the directory we're compiling
-  // Jekyll output to.
+  // Jekyll to.
   .pipe(plug.intermediate('_site', function(tempDir, cb) {

     // Add some pretty logging.